 It is best for baby to be hungry enough to breastfeed but not overly hungry while we work on breastfeeding.
-Usually this means that baby should begin feeding about 1 1/2 to 2 hours before the start of the appointment.
-This gives us about 30 minutes to review your health and breastfeeding history, weigh baby, and examine baby’s mouth before observing baby at the breast.
+Usually this means that baby should begin feeding about 1.5 to 2.5 hours before the start of the appointment.
+This gives us a few minutes to review your health and breastfeeding history, weigh baby, and examine baby’s mouth before observing baby at the breast.
 If baby becomes too hungry to wait, we can go right to breastfeeding.

 I will ask you to update me by text once you know the actual time your baby started the feeding before the appointment.
 If needed, we will adjust the time of the appointment, or in rare cases, reschedule to accommodate your baby’s feeding times.

 I am not an in-network provider for any health insurance plan; however, I do provide a receipt (also called a superbill) if you wish to submit it to your health insurance for reimbursement.
 I encourage you to contact your health insurance provider for information about coverage for an out-of-network, in-home lactation consultation.
 I accept cash, check, credit cards, and FSA/HSA cards as payment at the time of service.

 I have scheduled a lactation consultation appointment.
 What do I need to do to get ready?

 Please go here for a helpful infographic about preparing for your lactation consultation.
 I will email you Consent, HIPAA and Intake History forms to print complete and sign before the consultation.
 If you do not have access to a printer, I will provide forms to complete at the beginning of the consultation.

 Who should be there during my lactation consultation?

 Anyone you would like to invite to be there during the consultation is welcome to join us.
 Or, it can just be you and the baby, if you prefer.